nic0michael/RabbitMQProducerMicroservice/ProjectDocumentation.md

 # RabbitMQ Queue Producer SpringBoot Microservice Documentation

 ## This project is an example of a Microservice built from the Industry Best Practices.
-This includes TDD, BDD, and Unique Design Pattern for Microservices and the installation of various Dockerized servers used to work with this.
+This includes TDD, BDD, and Unique Design Pattern for Microservices, as well as the installation of various Dockerized servers used to work with this project.

 ## Tech Stack needed to build and run this project
  1. Apache Maven version 3.5.2